ARMmbed/mbed-os/docs/design-documents/platform/crash-reporting/crash_reporting.md

 Provide platform APIs to read the saved error information after reboot.

+**Mechanism to report the error data after reboot**

+During reboot the system should check if the reboot is caused by a fatal error and report the same using callback mechanism.

+**Implementation should provide a mechanism to prevent constant reboot loop by limiting the number of auto-reboots**

-**System should implement mechanism to track number of times the system is auto-rebooted and be able to stop auto-reboot when a configurable limit is reached**
+System should implement mechanism to track number of times the system is auto-rebooted and be able to stop auto-reboot when a configurable limit is reached.

-Implementation should provide a mechanism to prevent constant reboot loop by limiting the number aut-reboots.
 The number of times auto-reboot happens should be configurable.

 **Implementation should provide following configuration options**